kelunik/kelunik.github.io/_posts/2015-10-20-getting-started-with-aerys-websockets.md

 Fortunately, there's a new kind of server now which has just become open source after years of work: [Aerys](https://github.com/rdlowrey/aerys).
 It's an application server completely written in PHP and based on the [Amp Concurrency Framework](https://github.com/amphp/amp).
 If you're not familiar with Amp yet, you may want to read my last blog post ["Getting Started with Amp"](/2015/09/20/getting-started-with-amp.html) first.

+> Aerys is a full-featured HTTP server, but this blog post will just cover WebSockets!

 ## Installation

 Aerys can be installed using Composer, but is not yet on Packagist nor stable, so we have to add it with a repository entry to our `composer.json`.